gaucj-t/intellij-settings/README.md

-# intellij-settings
+# Jetbrains-Settings

 These are my preffered settings for my Jetbrains Environment.
-(PhpStorm & Webstorm
+(PhpStorm & Webstorm)